MAHESWARAN2004/standard-calculator/README.md

-# Design a Website for Server Side Processing
+# Design a website to perform standard calculator in server side.

 ## AIM:
 To design a website to perform standard calculator in server side.